 Sports and Athletics: In track and field, the 3200-meter race is a common event, especially in high school competitions.
 Knowing that this distance is approximately 2 miles helps athletes and spectators understand the length of the race in familiar terms.
 Coaches might use this conversion to explain training distances to athletes who are more comfortable thinking in miles.

 Construction and Engineering: In projects that involve both metric and imperial measurements, accurate conversions are essential.
-For example, if a construction plan specifies a pipe length in meters but the available materials are measured in inches and feet, you'll need to convert meters to feet and inches.
+As an example, if a construction plan specifies a pipe length in meters but the available materials are measured in inches and feet, you'll need to convert meters to feet and inches.
 Similarly, engineers might need to convert measurements when working on international projects where different standards are used.

 Trends and Latest Developments in Measurement Systems